 Clifford Chance Law Preview Scholarship Criteria

-To be eligible to become a Clifford Chance Law Preview Scholarship recipient, applicants must be (i) a member of a racial/ethnic/gender group which has been historically underrepresented in the legal profession or a member of the LGBT community; and (ii) enrolled to begin classes at either Fordham University School of Law, Howard University, St. John’s School of Law or University of Michigan School of Law in the fall.
+To be eligible to become a Clifford Chance Law Preview Scholarship recipient, applicants must be (i) a member of a racial/ethnic/gender group which has been historically underrepresented in the legal profession or a member of the LGBT community; and (ii) enrolled to begin classes at either Fordham University School of Law, Georgetown University School of Law, St. John’s School of Law or University of Michigan School of Law in the fall.

 A strong preference will be given to applicants who are the first in their immediate families (excluding siblings) to attend graduate school.
 Applications will be accepted until the scholarship deadline at each school.
 A selection panel will evaluate all completed applications, and scholarship recipients will be notified on a rolling basis.

-If you plan to attend Fordham University School of Law, Howard University, St. John’s School of Law or University of Michigan School of Law and meet the scholarship criteria, complete the online application before the scholarship deadline.
+If you plan to attend Fordham University School of Law, Georgetown University School of Law, St. John’s School of Law or University of Michigan School of Law and meet the scholarship criteria, complete the online application before the scholarship deadline.